CommonAccord/Cmacc-Org/Doc/G/BonTerms/Cloud-Terms/Form/Cloud-Terms.md

 Warranty.Disclaimer.Ti=Disclaimers

-Warranty.Disclaimer.sec=<b>Except as expressly set out in this Agreement, each party disclaims all warranties, whether express, implied, statutory or otherwise, including warranties of merchantability, fitness for a particular purpose, title and noninfringement. {_Provider}’s warranties in this Section 8 do not apply to issues arising from Third Party Platforms or misuse or unauthorized modifications of the {_Cloud_Service}.
+Warranty.Disclaimer.sec=<b>Except as expressly set out in this Agreement, each party disclaims all warranties, whether express, implied, statutory or otherwise, including warranties of merchantability, fitness for a particular purpose, title and noninfringement. {_Provider}’s warranties in this Section {Warranty.Xnum} do not apply to issues arising from Third Party Platforms or misuse or unauthorized modifications of the {_Cloud_Service}.
 These disclaimers apply to the full extent permitted by Law.</b>

 Warranty.Disclaimer.=[G/Z/Base]